 The Cliff Gifts Series currently contains more than a hundred pieces.
 While it seems to be waning in my focus, another series, “The Nests,” is developing.
 These images of freedom, of nurture and refuge are important elements for me to express.
 Although birds and nests have been important symbols throughout my days of painting, they are now dominant and demanding my attention.

-Keeping Watch THE NESTS: KEEPING WATCH
+THE NESTS: KEEPING WATCH

 mixed media on panel, 16X12X2 inches